marlls1989/pulsar/README.md

 # Pulsar

-This repository contains the public release of Pulsar, a framework enable the design and synthesis of timing-constrained asynchronous circuit.
+This repository contains the public release of Pulsar, a framework that enables the design and synthesis of timing-constrained asynchronous circuits.
-Pulsar is developed as part of my master's and on-going doctoral theses.
-It is documented in references [1-3].
+Pulsar is developed as part of my Master's and on-going PhD theses.
+Its approach is partially documented in references [1-3].
 Currently, Pulsar is able to synthesise SDDS-NCL circuits.
-The SDDS-NCL asynchronous template is documented in references [4-5].
+The SDDS-NCL asynchronous template is partially described in references [4-5].

-Pulsar relies on Cadence Genus version 18.1 or later to perform logical synthesis and optimisation.
+Pulsar relies on the Cadence Genus synthesis tool, version 18.1 or later, to perform logical synthesis and optimisation.
 This enables taking advantage of state of the art industrial synthesis tools to perform technology mapping.
 The user is expected to provide a valid instalation of Genus to use Pulsar.